 Ongoing revenue scaled to meet the need, and invested in proven solutions dramatically reduces homelessness.
 Other states have succeeded in significantly reducing homelessness through state investment in targeted, effective interventions, including New Jersey and Michigan.
-Federal and state funding for comprehensive, evidence-based strategies to house veterans experiencing homelessness reduced homelessness among veterans by almost 40% over the last 10 years, even while homelessness among other Californians increased.
-Thirty years of studies shows providing people experiencing homelessness with housing and services reduces homelessness, as well as decreases in hospital and nursing home admissions, recidivism to jails and prisons, and foster care placement among individuals and families getting housed.
+Federal and state funding for comprehensive, evidence-based strategies to house veterans experiencing homelessness reduced homelessness among veterans by almost 40% over the last 10 years nationally and in California, even while homelessness among other Californians increased.
+Thirty years of studies shows providing people experiencing homelessness with housing and services reduces homelessness and leads to decreases in hospital and nursing home admissions, recidivism to jails and prisons, and foster care placement among individuals and families getting housed.